Actify

 Same cadence, upgraded questions

-After 3 weeks of consistent question rounds, your team has built enough trust for Layer 3 questions.
+After 3 weeks of consistent question rounds, trust is there for Layer 3.
 Introduce one Depth question per week alongside your regular Surface/Context mix.
 'What's a professional risk you're glad you took?' or 'What's something about your work style you wish people understood better?'
-These questions create the conversations people remember.
+These are the questions people remember.

 If you're using Actify, create a shared question bank that team members can contribute to.
-The best questions often come from the team itself — not the facilitator.
+The best questions usually come from the team itself — not the facilitator.

 Common Mistakes